1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-Delicate medium bubbles.
-After a lively, straightforward attack, the wine reveals its amplitude, depth, freshness, and richness on the palate, which is full-bodied, round, and harmonious with sharp acidity, plenty of flesh, and pure fruit.
-Long, complex finish with a hint of citrus zest.
-Reasonable price.
-This beautiful NM brut, with its great elegance and remarkable energy, was served with salmon gravlax with dill sauce to celebrate Saint Mary's Day.
+Delicate, medium-sized bubbles.
+After a crisp, lively attack, the wine reveals its fullness, depth, freshness, and richness in a robust, round, and harmonious palate, featuring sharp acidity, plenty of body, and pure fruit.
+A long, complex finish, enhanced by a hint of citrus zest.
+Reasonably priced.
+This beautiful NM brut, with great elegance and remarkable energy, was served with gravlax salmon in dill sauce to celebrate Saint Mary’s Day.
 Rating = 4.2.

 See all reviews from this customer